AndreaCermaria/german-power-forecasting/README.md

 **HistGradientBoostingRegressor** (scikit-learn), trained as a **quantile regression ensemble** producing five quantiles (q05, q25, q50, q75, q95) per hour, wrapped in **conformalized quantile regression (CQR)** for calibrated prediction intervals.

-Validation is a **walk-forward backtest over 49 monthly blocks** — the model is retrained at each step using only data available up to that point in time, so the reported accuracy reflects what a trader or risk desk would actually have seen in production, not a model trained with hindsight.
+Validation is a **walk forward backtest over 49 monthly blocks** — the model is retrained at each step using only data available up to that point in time, so the reported accuracy reflects what a trader or risk desk would actually have seen in production, not a model trained with hindsight.

 ### Key variables